 - A-List Preferred — 100% extra points

-For example, purchase a $300 Business Select fare as an A-List Preferred member, and receive 7,200 points.
-A great return on your airline spending.
+For example, if you purchase a $300 Business Select fare as an A-List Preferred member, you'll receive 7,200 points.
+That's a great return on your airline spending.

 2. Easy to Redeem Points With No Blackout Dates

 One of the most frustrating aspects of traditional frequent flyer programs is the restricted award availability.
 If you have a limited amount of time to travel or need to depart/return on specific dates, securing award availability can be rough.
 When you fly Southwest, there are no blackout dates.
 If there's a seat available to purchase with cash, you can book it with Rapid Rewards points.

 This makes award travel so much more accessible, particularly for the majority of folks who travel just a few times a year and don’t have time to deep-dive the intricacies of other airline rewards programs.
 The downside to Southwest’s revenue-based award pricing?
 During peak travel seasons when tickets are typically more expensive, the number of Rapid Rewards points required also goes up.

 3. Southwest Makes It Easy to Get a Consistent Redemption Value for Your Points